BobKerns/rpi-image-tool/README.md

   * The device name from which the image root filesystem is mounted.
 * `PI_LOOPDEV`
   * The device name for the full image file as a block device.
+* `PI_IMAGE_FILE`
+  * The path to the image to be processed.
+* `PI_NO_MOUNT`
+  * If set non-blank, the start script will skip the step of mapping and mounting the image filesystems.
+    This happens before the supplied subcommand script is run; it can be set in a `.override` file for the script or with the `--no-mount` command line option.

 ## Non-Raspberry Pi OS images